-a popular tourist route consisting of several small villages in the cool highlands of the Northwestern edge of the country.
+Juayua is a small village on the Ruta de las Flores in El Salvador, a popular tourist route consisting of several small villages in the cool highlands of the country.
 The main draw to the village for most backpackers are the hikes to surrounding waterfalls in the area.
-Aside from that however, our reason for visiting was much more specific.
+Aside from that, however, the biggest reason to visit Juayua is to eat.
 Every weekend of the year, this town celebrates La Feria Gastronomica: the Juayua Food Festival!

-The Weekly Juayua Food Festival
+What to Expect at the Weekly Juayua Food Festival

 Two main streets around the town square are lined with canopies and the air is thick with the smell of charcoal smoke.
 Dozens of individual makeshift kitchens fill the canopies, each offering a sampling of three or four traditional Salvadorian dishes.
 You will find everything from soups, to grilled meat platters, seafood, desserts and cocktails.

 Unfortunately for vegetarians and vegans, this is a fairly meat-heavy event.
 Even if you order a dish of vegetables, it’s highly likely that they’ll be cooked on the same grill as meat.
 That said, there are restaurants throughout Juayua that offer such options.
 See more about the Ruta de Las Flores.